jkweber236/FlappyBird/README.md

 - Increase the complexity and variety of the obstacles
 - Implement a high-score system and allow it to save to a file
 - Refactor code for better maintability and readability
+- Increase accuracy of character and obstacles collisions